 Reading age is a measure of how easy or hard content is to read.
 The higher the reading age, the more difficult it will be to understand.

+GOV.UK recommends a reading age of 9 years old.
 On Somerset Council websites we aim for a reading age of 9 to 12 years.
+But for more technical pages, like planning the reading age may be slightly higher.

 There are many readability tests available – for example, the Flesch-Kincaid readability test.